Killian Phillips: Loan to Aberdeen

 After it was mutually agreed to cut short his loan at Wycombe Wanderers, Phillips joined Scottish club Aberdeen on 28 January 2024 until the end of the season.
 On 20 April 2024, he featured in the Scottish Cup Semi-final at Hampden Park which ended in heartbreak as he took his side's final penalty in the shootout which was saved by Joe Hart, sending Celtic through to the final.

 Loan to St Mirren

 On 21 August 2024, Phillips joined Scottish Premiership club St Mirren on a season-long loan deal.
 He scored 4 goals in 37 appearances in all competitions during his loan season with the club, before being voted the club's Player of the Year at the end of the season.

 St Mirren

 On 22 May 2025 it was announced that Phillips had joined St Mirren on a permanent deal after the club activated their obligation to buy, following his loan spell, joining on a one year contract with the option of a further season.
+On 14 December 2025, Phillips played the full match in the 2025 Scottish League Cup final, as his side defeated Celtic 3–1 at Hampden Park to win the first trophy of his career and the club's first in 12 years.